Laviska Shenault Jr. Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 Season Stats

-- So far this season, 17.7% of the 175 passes thrown by his team have gone Shenault's way.
+- Shenault has been the target of 31 of his team's 175 passing attempts this season, or 17.7% of the target share.

-- Shenault has seen the ball thrown his way three times in the red zone this season, 17.6% of his team's 17 red zone pass attempts.
+- Shenault (three red zone targets) has been the recipient of 17.6% of his team's 17 red zone pass attempts.

-- The Jaguars have thrown the ball in 58.9% of their plays from scrimmage this year while staying on the ground 41.1% of the time.
-This offensive attack ranks 28th in the NFL in points scored.
+- The Jaguars, who rank 28th in the NFL in points scored, have dropped back to pass 58.9% of the time while opting for the ground attack 41.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Shenault's matchup with the Dolphins.